Features don't make a product great

 Watch how they use your product.
 Notice where they hesitate, where they work around limitations, where they give up.
 The next breakthrough might be hiding in the gap between what users ask for and what they actually need.

-Embrace Subtraction
+Embrace subtraction

 Every few months, I ask: "What can we remove?"

 Not every feature earns its place forever.
 Some made sense at launch but add complexity now.
 Some were experiments that didn't pan out.
-Some just create noise.

 The most impactful product decision I've made wasn't adding something.
 It was taking something away.

+Product management isn't about building more.
+It's about building right.
 The best products aren't the ones with the longest feature list.
 They're the ones where every feature pulls its weight.

 Recommended Reading